-When replacing burner heads, make sure that it locates properly within the base (Fig. 5.2).

-If you look at the bottom of the burner head you will see two

-'pips'; these fit into the two notches in the burner base (Fig. 5.3).
+When replacing a burner head, make sure that it locates properly within the base (Fig. 5.2).
+If you look at the bottom of the burner head you will see two 'pips': these fit into the two notches in the burner base (Fig. 5.3).

-Check burner ports are not blocked.
-If blockage occurs, remove stubborn particles using a piece of fuse wire.
+Check the burner ports are not blocked.
+If a blockage occurs, remove stubborn particles using a piece of fuse wire.